rijojohn85/improving-game-jam/Readme.md

 A challenging vertical scrolling platformer built with Phaser 3 and Electron.
 Climb as high as you can while avoiding falling debris and managing your health!

+> **🔧 Recently Refactored**: This codebase has been completely refactored for better maintainability and modularity.
+See [REFACTORING.md](REFACTORING.md) for details.

 ## 🎮 Game Features

 ### Core Gameplay